mirabelle514/letters-of-US-history/README.md

 4. Add predecessor and successor fields for navigation
 5. Rebuild and deploy the application

-### Using the Style Template
+### Using My Style Template

-The application includes a Style Template component to help you format text content with proper styling.
-Access it at `/style-template` in your development environment.
+I built a Style Template component to help me format text content with proper styling.
+I can access it at `/style-template` in my development environment.

-#### Text Formatting Tags
+#### Text Formatting Tags I Can Use

-Use these tags in your `historicalAnalysis` content for rich formatting:
+I can use these tags in my `historicalAnalysis` content for rich formatting:

 - `[BOLD]` - Makes text bold
 - `[SECTION]` - Creates a section header with gold accent